BLOG!

 Would you like to read about: Overcoming the Challenges of Filing an Appeal in Atlanta

-The U.S. Court of Appeals will receive 10,000 appeals every single term, and — if Anderson’s criminal appeals attorney has his way — courts will be hearing about the unique and bizarre court case.
+The U.S. The Court of Appeals will receive 10,000 appeals every single term, and — if Anderson’s criminal appeals attorney has his way — courts will be hearing about the unique and bizarre court case.

 See Also: Oscar Pistorius Acquitted Of Premeditated Murder; Are There Grounds For An Appeal?